Built in 1985, by the Gulf-Tampa Drydock Company of Tampa, Florida (hull #8301) as the Paz for the Panama Canal Authority of Miami, Florida.

 In 2020, the tug was phased out of active service and was "laid up" at New Bedford, Massachusetts.

 In 2021, she was acquired by the Thames Towboat Company of New London, Connecticut.
+Where the tug was renamed as the Peter W.

 The tug's electrical service is provided by one, 99kW, Detroit Diesel generator set.
 And, a 99kW, John Deere generator set.
 The tug's capacities are 30,000 gallons of fuel, 1,650 of lube and Hydraulic oil, and 6,000 gallons of potable water.